zenseact/zmbt-framework/docs/user-guide/expressions.md

 Function bindings are shared across the whole expression and are immutable: once a reference is bound with `Fn`, it cannot be redefined or reset.

+### Global vars

+As a deviation from the pure functional paradigm, ZMBT expressions provide access to global mutable state via the `EnvLoad` and `EnvStore` expressions.

+`EnvStore` writes the current input value into the environment under the specified key (or JSON Pointer) and passes the same value downstream.
+Each call overwrites any previously stored value at that location.
+`EnvLoad` retrieves the current value from the environment or returns null if the key is not present.

+Both `EnvLoad` and `EnvStore` accept either a JSON Pointer or a string key to address environment entries.
+Any string starting with `/` is interpreted as a JSON Pointer.
+An empty string refers to the entire environment as a JSON object and is read-only:
+`EnvLoad("")` returns the full environment, while `EnvStore("")` produces an error.

+The test runner automatically resets the environment before each test execution.
+The environment remains available after the test completes and can be inspected for post-run assertions.

 ## Quotation